seap-udea/MeteorTrajectories/README.md

 # MeteorTrajectories
 Meteor trajectory determination

-In this repositories you may find a series of tools used to reconstruct the trajectory of large meteors using public footage.
+In this repository you may find a series of tools used to reconstruct the trajectory of large meteors (*super bolides*) using public footage.

 Most of these tools have been developed by the *Solar, Earth and Planetary Physics Group* in the Institute of Physics of the University of Antioquia (Medellín, Colombia).